 Consistency And Routine

 When my children were babies, I believed in “feed on demand”.
 That said, my life only got some semblance of sanity and peace after a daily routine was established.
 Whether babies, teenagers or adults, I believe we all need structure in our lives.
 Our teens are going through physical and emotional changes and a consistent and regular pattern to the week will certainly help provide stability and security.

 Behind that grumpy face and the bored look is your little baby who grew up too fast.
 Your teen may look big and tough, pretend not to care or act as if he or she doesn’t need you, but hidden underneath all those layers are anxieties and fears caused by peer pressure, studies and a lot more.
-So just hold them tight, cuddle them and let them know you are there for them.
+So a key point of parenting teens: hold them tight, cuddle them and let them know you are there for them.
 Then no matter where they go or what they do, they will always have a safe nest to fly back to!